-Input Туре Default Description selectfill1 Selects the alternative 9 th (i.e. the 9 th that is not in the scale. selectfill2 Selects the alternative 3 rd (i.e. the 3 rd that is not in the scale). selectfill3 Selects the alternative $4^{th}$ or $5^{th}$ .
-In most cases this is the diminished $5^{th}$ . selectfill4 Selects the alternative 13 th (i.e. the 1 st 3 that is not in the scale). selectfill5 Selects the alternative $7^{th}$ (i.e. the $7^{th}$ that is not in the scale). tuningmode While this is 1 , the circuit will output the value set by tuningpitch instead of the actual pitch.
-This is ment to be a help for tuning your VCOs. tuningpitch $ ightharpoonup rac{1V}{Oct}$ This pitch CV will be output while the tuning mode is active. transpose $\int \frac{1V}{Oct}$ This value is being added to the output pitch when not in tuning mode.
-It can be used for musical transposition or adding a vibrato. select I ⊗ The select input allows you to overlay buttons and LEDs with multiple functions.
+Input Туре Default Description selectfill1 off Selects the alternative $9^{ ext{th}}$ (i.e. the $9^{ ext{th}}$ that is not in the scale. selectfill2 off Selects the alternative 3^{rd} (i.e. the 3^{rd} that is not in the scale). selectfill3 off Selects the alternative 4 th or 5 th .
+In most cases this is the diminished 5 th . selectfill4 off Selects the alternative 13 th (i.e. the 1 st 3 that is not in the scale). selectfill5 off Selects the alternative 7^{th} (i.e. the 7^{th} that is not in the scale). tuningmode off While this is 1 , the circuit will output the value set by tuningpitch instead of the actual pitch.
+This is ment to be a help for tuning your VCOs. tuningpitch $\frac{1V}{Oct}$ ov This pitch CV will be output while the tuning mode is active. transpose $\int \frac{1V}{Oct}$ ov This value is being added to the output pitch when not in tuning mode.
+It can be used for musical transposition or adding a vibrato. select I € The select input allows you to overlay buttons and LEDs with multiple functions.
 If you use this input, the circuit will process the buttons and LEDs just as if select has a positive gate signal (usually you will select this to 1).
 Otherwise it won't touch them so they can be used by another circuit.
-Note: even if the circuit is currently not selected, it will nevertheless work and process all its other inputs and its outputs (those that do not deal with buttons or LEDs) in a normal way. selectat 1•2•3 rg .
-This input makes the select input more flexible.
+Note: even if the circuit is currently not selected, it will nevertheless work and process all its other inputs and its outputs (those that do not deal with buttons or LEDs) in a normal way. selectat 1 • 2 • 3 This input makes the select input more flexible.
 Here you specify at which value select should select this circuit.
 E.g. if selectat is 0 , the circuit will be active if select is exactly 0 instead of a positive gate signal.
-In some cases this is more conventient. preset 1 • 2 • 3 This is the preset number to save or to load.
+In some cases this is more conventient. preset 1•2•3 rg .
+This is the preset number to save or to load.
 Note: the first preset has the number 0 , not 1 !
-This circuit has 4 presets, so this number ranges from 0 to 3 . loadpreset [ A trigger here loads a preset.
-As a speciality you can use the trigger for selecting a preset at the same time. savepreset A trigger here saves a preset.
+For the whole story on presets please refer to page 19 .
+This circuit has 4 presets, so this number ranges from 0 to 3 . loadpreset [A trigger here loads a preset.
+As a speciality you can use the trigger for selecting a preset at the same time. savepreset [A trigger here saves a preset. clear [A trigger here loads the default start state into the circuit.
+The presets are not affected, unless you use direct preset switching with the preset input and without triggers.
+And that case the current preset is also cleared. clearall A trigger here loads the default start state into the circuit and into all of its presets. dontsave 0 If you set this to 1 , the state of the circuit will not saved to the SD card and not loaded from the SD card when the Droid starts.